Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Introduction

-Our work is built upon earlier results which showed that, in the limit of infinitely large interaction, the Hermitian version of the above model shows strong Hilbert space fragmentation, where the Fock space breaks up into dynamically disjoint pieces whose number scales exponentially with the system size~\cite{khemani2020,sala2020}.
-This phenomena is the focus of intense research at present since it leads to non-ergodicity and the ability to generate exotic non-equilibrium states which cannot be accessed in equilibrium~\cite{rakovszky2020,yang2020,tomasi2019,frey2022,hsf6,hsf7,hsf8,hsf9,hsf10,ghosh2023}.
+An important ingredient in what follows is strong Hilbert space fragmentation in the limit of infinitely large interaction, where the Fock space breaks up into dynamically disjoint pieces whose number scales exponentially with the system size~\cite{khemani2020,sala2020}.
+This phenomena is the focus of intense research at present in Hermitian systems, since it leads to non-ergodicity and the ability to generate exotic non-equilibrium states~\cite{rakovszky2020,yang2020,tomasi2019,frey2022,hsf6,hsf7,hsf8,hsf9,hsf10,ghosh2023}.

 Our main results are the following.
-First, we show analytically that, precisely in the fragmented limit there is a many-body similarity transformation that maps the non-Hermitian system to a Hermitian one, thereby guaranteeing the reality of the spectrum in this limit.
-In fact, fragmentation and real spectrum are both consequences of the same dynamical constraints which emerge in the limit of infinitely large interaction.
-Second, we show that the spectrum persists to be real for arbitrarily large but finite interaction, provided the system has sufficient global symmetry protection.
-These symmetries impose a hidden Hermiticity in a subspace where the reality of the spectrum is not guaranteed by the fragmentation limit.
-These observations imply that the spectrum is real for interactions above a finite critical value, where the system encounters a many-body exceptional point.
-Finally we compute a local equal-time density-density fermionic correlation function and show that it can be used to detect the position of this exceptional point.
+(1) We show analytically that in the fragmented limit there are many-body similarity transformations that map the above non-Hermitian systems to Hermitian ones.
+Thus, in this limit, the spectra are real.
+In fact, fragmentation and real spectrum are both shown to be consequences of the same dynamical constraints which emerge in the limit of infinitely large interaction.
+(2) We show that the spectra persist to be real for arbitrarily large but finite interaction, provided the systems have sufficient global symmetry protection.
+These symmetries impose a hidden Hermiticity in those subspaces where the reality of the spectrum is not guaranteed by the fragmentation limit.
+Results (1) and (2) together imply that the spectra are real for interactions above finite critical values where the systems encounter many-body exceptional points.
+(3) We compute a local equal-time density-density fermionic correlation function and show that it can be used to detect the exceptional point location.
 Overall, our work provides the first analysis of the role of dynamical constraints in determining the spectrum of a non-Hermitian system.

+The plan of the rest of the paper is as follows.
+In Sec.\ \ref{hnmodel}, we discuss the role of HSF on reality of the eigenspectra of the Hatano-Nelson model and demonstrate the presence of a "phase" with entirely real eigenvalues.
+This is followed by Sec.\ \ref{SSH} where analogous phenomena is discussed for the SSH model.
+Next, in Sec.\ \ref{corr}, we discuss the behavior of the equal-time correlation function of the Hatano-Nelson model.
+Finally, we conclude in Sec.\ \ref{diss}.
+Some details of the calculations are elaborated in the appendices.